Piano Lesson Information

 Young children like to do what they see everybody else doing.
 If they see mom or dad, or an older sibling playing an instrument, they will likely want to learn too.

 If you don’t yet know how to play, taking some lessons yourself not only has the added benefit familiarizing yourself with the lesson process to be better able to support your child through them later on, but is also gives you a chance to get to know the teacher beforehand.

 Early childhood music programs or choirs can also be useful to spark a child’s interest in learning as the social aspect can be a big draw for a lot of children.

 5-6.
 At what age will my child be ready to start one-on-one music lessons?

 Some music teachers take individual students on as early as age 3, but that is not necessarily the norm.

 At such a young age, the success of the child is almost entirely at the hands of the parent.
 With a lot of guidance and patience from parents at home, young children may be able to mimic the sound and movements of a competent adult player, some with great success.

 While some children may thrive starting that early in one-on-one music lessons, others may not yet be ready.
-Many children don’t start until age 7 or later.
+Many children don’t start until age 7 or even later, depending on the instrument.
 Indeed there is no hurry: for skill development, it is not the years, but the hours that count.

 5-7.
 Which instrument is best for a child to start with?